 If you don’t workout or exercise, less than this amount should be sufficient.
 I highly recommend doing an annual physical with your doctor to ensure that all your organs are in optimal condition and keeping your doctor informed about your diet.
 Always consult your doctor before making any drastic changes to your diet.

-Here is the study on the optimal amount of protein intake to build muscle if you want to dive much deeper.
+The study on the optimal amount of protein intake to build muscle if you want to dive much deeper can be found here.

 When To Consume Protein?